Heaters Heaters — Pool Heating in Orlando October - Do You Need It?

 Worth heating my pool in Orlando for October swimming?

-Ugh, the pool store guy keeps pushing me to buy their expensive heater setup for fall swimming, but I'm wondering if it's actually necessary here in Orlando during October.
+Replaced my old pool setup last month and probably a dumb question, but do I really need those expensive heaters for October swimming in Orlando?
 He's claiming I "absolutely need it" but given how much they've already upsold me on overpriced chemicals, I'm skeptical.

 I'm trying to figure out if the water temperature actually drops enough in October to make swimming uncomfortable, or if this is just another way for them to empty my wallet.
 Anyone have real experience swimming in unheated Orlando pools during October?
 Is it actually too cold without heating or can you still enjoy it?